ctesta-oneillmsft/claribi/Instructions/Labs/00/README.md

 ## Exercise 2: Setup Synapse Analytics workspace

 Time to complete: 29 minutes

-Major steps include:

-- Configure Synapse resources
-- Download all data sets and files into the data lake (~5 mins)
-- Execute the Cosmos DB pipeline (~10 mins)

 ### Task 1: Execute setup scripts

 Time to complete: 20 minutes

 Perform all of the steps below from your Virtual Machine:

-1. **Important step:** Go back to the Azure portal to make sure the **ARM template deployment has completed**.
+1. **Important step:** Make sure the **ARM template deployment has completed**.
 If it has not, these scripts will fail. *Wait until the deployment successfully completes*.

 2. Open Windows PowerShell as an Administrator and execute the following to set the `PSGallery` as a trusted repository: